 Our Sunday morning service usually begins with a welcome from the pastor and an opening prayer.
 After greeting one another, we move into a time for the children, followed by a sermon.
+(You can listen to the audio recordings of some previous sermons here.)
 On the first Sunday of each month we share communion before singing a final song and receiving a blessing.
 On all other Sundays, we pray for the needs of our community, sing a hymn, and receive a blessing.
-During the service, we sing hymns together, the choir might sing an anthem, or perhaps the handbell choir will perform a piece.
 After the service, we gather in the Fellowship Hall for light refreshments.
-A normal Sunday service usually lasts for one hour.
+A normal Sunday service usually lasts for about an hour.

 Are there any classes for my children during the service?

 Yes.
-Our youngest children (Age 5 and younger) are invited to the nursery before the worship service begins.
-They join us for the children’s sermon, and then return to their classroom for a time of games, stories, and sometimes crafts!
-Children in Kindergarten up through high school are invited to join us for the start of our worship service in the sanctuary.
-After the children’s sermon, they are all invited to join our Christian Education Director for a class in the Youth Room.
-On Communion Sundays (the first Sunday of each month), all of the children and youth, Kindergarten and older, come back to the sanctuary to join us for Communion.
+Our youngest children (age 5 and younger) are invited to our professionally-staffed nursery before the worship service begins.
+They join us for the Moment Mostly For Children and then return to their classroom for a time of stories, games, and sometimes crafts!
+Children in kindergarten up through sixth grade are invited to join us for the start of our worship service in the sanctuary.
+After the Moment Mostly For Children, they are all invited to step out for a class in the Youth Room.
+On communion Sundays (usually the first Sunday of each month), all of the children and youth come back to the sanctuary to join us for communion.